gurtejboparai/gurtejboparai.github.io/README.md

 ### Prerequistes
 You will need the following:
 1) Resume
+   - You will need an up-to-date resume in markdown format
+   - For markdown tutorial, go to [More Resources](#more-resources)
 2) Github account
+   - Create a new Github account if you don't have one
 3) Markdown editor
+   - You will need a markdown editor to edit your resume in markdown format
+   - You can find a link to an article naming the best markdown editors in [More Resources](#more-resources)

 ### Instructions
 #### 1) Create a new repository in your Github account